 Bitcoin is gaining rapid popularity and adoption across the globe.
-It is re-defining the way we use money by being the world’s first fully functional digital currency.
+It is redefining the way we use the money by being the world’s first fully functional digital currency.

 You might be surprised to know that even before Bitcoin, there were attempts to create a sustainable digital monetary system.
 But all those attempts failed because an obvious problem with digital money is that transactions can be copied and spent twice.

 Bitcoin has been able to survive and thrive because it solves the “double spending” problem.